-• Policymakers should ensure any policies adopted do not undermine privacy or data security interests; undermine detection of fraud or other unlawful activity; interfere with law enforcement or judicial proceedings; impose unduly burdensome or excessive requirements (particularly for small businesses and new market entrants); or inadvertently require greater collection or processing of personal information about the consumer than required or necessary.
+• Policymakers should ensure any frameworks adopted do not: undermine privacy or data security interests; stymie the ability to prevent, detect, or defend against fraud or other unlawful activity, or protect the security and integrity of systems; interfere with law enforcement or judicial proceedings; or impose unduly burdensome or excessive requirements (particularly for small and medium-sized businesses, non-profit 501(c)(3) organizations, and new market entrants) including requirements that would exceed a consumer’s reasonable expectation of privacy.

 Companies Must Proactively Promote Transparency and Security